182d Fighter Squadron: Tactical Air Support

 By 1979, the Super Sabres were being retired, and were replaced by McDonnell F-4C Phantom IIs, largely Vietnam War veteran aircraft, that were made available to the Air National Guard.
 With the Phantom, the 182d continued their tactical fighter mission with the more capable aircraft.
 The squadron also continued its NATO deployments, exercising at USAFE bases in West Germany, England, the Netherlands and Denmark.

-182d Tactical Fighter Squadron – McDonnell F-4C-19-MC Phantom 63-7569.
+182d Tactical Fighter Squadron F-4C Phantom II (Note: Aircraft is a McDonnell F-4C-19-MC Phantom II, serial 63-7569.)

 In 1986, the Phantoms were reaching the end of the operational service, and they were replaced by the F-16A Fighting Falcon.
-The F-16s were transferred from the 347th Tactical Fighter Wing, Moody AFB, Georgia.
+The F-16s were transferred from the 347th Tactical Fighter Wing, Moody Air Force Base, Georgia.
 Initially the squadron began to receive Block 15 single-seat F-16As, and a few twin-seat F-16Bs.
 The Block 15 was the major production model of the F-16A.

 Higher-performance Block 25 F-16C/D aircraft replaced the standard fighter-bomber Block 15 A/B model aircraft in 1996.
 Although similar in appearance to the earlier models, the Block 25 aircraft were a considerable advancement with the Westinghouse AN/APG-68(V) multi-mode radar with better range, sharper resolution, and expanded operating modes.
 The planar array in the nose provides numerous air-to-air modes, including range-while-search, uplook and velocity search, single target track, raid cluster resolution, and track-while-scan for up to 10 targets.
 The radar was capable of handling the guidance of the AGM-65 Maverick air-to-surface missile.
 Upgraded engines made the aircraft capable of Mach 2 performance.

 In 1997, the squadron deployed aircraft and personnel to Ahmad al-Jaber Air Base, Kuwait, in support of Operation Southern Watch.

 However, the Block 25 aircraft were all powered by the Pratt & Whitney F100-PW-200 turbofan, which were prone to engine stalls.
 In 1998, the squadron received Block 30 aircraft, with wider intakes and the General Electric F-110 engine.
 However, by the mid-1990s and with the end of the Cold War, there appeared to be no longer any threat to America's homeland from bombers or cruise missiles.